Agaate Veeber: World War II and the United States

 Following the Soviet occupation and annexation of Estonia in 1944 during World War II, Agaate Veeber fled as a war refugee, first to Vienna, where she completed courses at the Institute of Graphic Arts, Academy of Fine Arts Vienna on a scholarship in 1944.
 Afterwards, she lived in a number of displaced persons camps in Germany, including Geislingen DP Camp, from where she was able to immigrate to the United States, arriving in New York City in 1948.
 Following her arrival in the United States she often used and was credited by the name Agathe Veeber.

 Shortly after arriving in the United States, Veeber illustrated the first edition of Estonian author and fellow exile Henrik Visnapuu's 1948 novel Mare Balticum.
 The following year, she illustrated the published poetry compilation of Juhan Liiv's Valitud luuletused.
 Veeber's oeuvre while in exile in the U.S. became more stark; the black and white prints were often more rough and jarring than her prior work in Estonia and explored nature motifs, harbor cities and animals.
-In 1964 and 1965, she illustrated Henrik Vinsapuu's collection of two volumes of poems Kogutud luuletused I–II and in 1968, she illustrated exiled Estonian poet Marie Under's collection of poems Porkuni preili.
+In 1964 and 1965, she illustrated Henrik Visnapuu's collection of two volumes of poems Kogutud luuletused I–II and in 1968, she illustrated exiled Estonian poet Marie Under's collection of poems Porkuni preili.
 Veeber also continued to exhibit throughout her life, with personal exhibitions at the Columbus Museum of Art (1960); the Estonian House in New York (1961, with Arno Vihalemm); the Peetri Church Hall of Toronto (1963, with Endel Kõks), and the Art Museum of Estonia at Kadriorg Palace (1984).
 Exhibitions of Veeber's work after her death have been held at the Art Museum of Estonia at the Adamson-Eric Museum (2002) and the Art Museum of Estonia at the Kumu (2018).
 Veeber was a member of American Graphic Artists Association (SAGA).

 The Art Museum of Estonia currently holds more than 600 works of art by Agaate Veeber.
 Other institutions in possession of works by Veeber include the Metropolitan Museum of Art in New York, the Brooklyn Museum, The New York Public Library Print Collection, the Cincinnati Museum of Art, and the Albright–Knox Art Gallery in Buffalo.